Your student will need to complete the FAFSA every year they attend UMKC. The FAFSA is available annually on October 1st.

 - They do not have any dependents

-- They are not pursuing a Graduate degree
+- They are not enrolling for the upcoming academic year as a Graduate student

 - They have not served on active duty in the U.S. Armed Forces for purposes other than training